Skau/ItchPatcher/README.md

 ## Requirements
 - Python3
-- butler, which is a itch.io command line tool found [here](https://itch.io/docs/butler/installing.html).
+- butler, which is an itch.io command line tool found [here](https://itch.io/docs/butler/installing.html).
 - ngrok or a similair tunneling service to route the webhook to your localhost

 ## Setup